 A creative testing roadmap transforms ad production from guesswork into a systematic process that compounds results over time.
 Most mobile app marketers test randomly, burning budget on mediocre creatives while missing the patterns that actually drive installs.
-We have managed over $100M in mobile ad spend and found that teams with documented testing roadmaps achieve 2.5x faster creative velocity and 40% lower cost per install within their first 90 days.
-This guide walks you through building a monthly testing calendar that balances innovation with optimization, using real frameworks from managing 10,000+ ad creatives.
+In our experience, teams with documented testing roadmaps achieve meaningfully faster creative velocity and lower cost per install than those without one.
+This guide walks you through building a monthly testing calendar that balances innovation with optimization, using real frameworks developed across a wide range of mobile ad creatives.
+For apps ready to scale creative production to 100+ variants monthly, a structured roadmap becomes essential infrastructure.

 Prerequisites: Basic familiarity with mobile app advertising platforms (TikTok, Instagram, Facebook), access to a performance analytics dashboard, and a team or individual who can produce 3-5 new ad concepts weekly.
 You should also know your app's primary install value and current CAC baseline.